lanl/EXSAN/README.md

 **2. Add Anaconda to your path**

 After Anaconda installation, make sure that Anaconda is pre-pended to your path.
-On Mac OSX, this can be done with by typing the following command in the terminal, and/or adding it to your `$HOME/.bash_profile` file:
+On Mac OSX, this can be done by typing the following command in the terminal, and/or adding it to your `$HOME/.bash_profile` file:

 `export PATH="$HOME/anaconda2/bin:$PATH"`